-each hour of each day of a week that will serve as the representative week for that M2M Entitlement Period.
-The M2M Entitlement for each day/hourperiod/group, for each M2M Redispatch Flowgate will be calculated by averaging the Non-Monitoring RTO's Market Flow on an M2M Redispatch Flowgate for each particular day/hourperiod/group of the week.
-The Non-Monitoring RTO shall use the Market Flow data for all of the like day/hoursperiod/groups, that occurred in that day of the week and hour in the M2M Entitlement Period, in each year contained within the three year period agreed to by the Parties to calculate the Non-Monitoring RTO's average Market Flow on each M2M Redispatch Flowgate.
+The M2M Entitlement for each period/group, for each M2M Redispatch Flowgate will be calculated by averaging the Non-Monitoring RTO's Market Flow on an M2M Redispatch

+Flowgate for each particular period/group.
+The Non-Monitoring RTO shall use the Market Flow data for all of the like period/groups, in each year contained within the three year period to calculate the Non-Monitoring RTO's average Market Flow on each M2M Redispatch Flowgate.
 The data within the three year period will be weighted as follows: most recent year 20%, middle year 30%, and oldest year 50%.
 In addition, the M2M Entitlement values should never extend beyond a facility's rating.
 If the calculation derives an entitlement that is above the facility's rating the parties will cap the entitlement value to remain within the facility's rating.
-When determining M2M settlements each Party will use the M2M Entitlement that corresponds to the hour of the week and to the M2M Entitlement Period for which the real-time Market Flow is being calculated.